 And it was based on IQ and a number of other things.

-They they didn't want to mess around with all these inferior races and inferior groups and inferior intellects mass producing out there and creating a bunch of idiots.
+They didn't want to mess around with all these inferior races and inferior groups and inferior intellects mass producing out there and creating a bunch of idiots.

-Now you can't even say this about Margaret Sanger anymore.
+Now, you can't even say this about Margaret Sanger anymore.

-Planned Parenthood, you are misrepresenting what our founders no not.
+You are misrepresenting what our founders are.

 Take a look at that.

-Now you tell me, folks, where is the sense here in getting all upset over the words uttered by somebody when they're taken out of context when you first hear about them?
+Now, you tell me, folks, where is the sense here in getting all upset over the words uttered by somebody when they're taken out of context when you first hear about them?

 That's the only way you know about them.